Parrot-Developers/arsdk_manifests/README.md

 Contributions and new feature discussions are highly appreciated.

-**The latest release version is tagged ARSDK3_version_3_9_2**.
-This version of the SDK is the one used in the 3.9 versions of FreeFlight 3. <br/>
+**The latest release version is tagged ARSDK3_version_3_10_0**.
+This version of the SDK is the one used in the latest versions of FreeFlight Pro and FreeFlight Mini. <br/>
 It is fully compatible with the versions :

 * 3.3.0 and later for the Bebop drone
-* 3.3.0 and later for the Bebop 2
+* 3.9.0 and later for the Bebop 2
+* 1.0.11 and later for the Mambo
+* 1.0.8 and later for the Swing
+* 1.0.3 and later for the Disco
 * 1.99.2 for the Rolling Spider
-* 2.1.55 for the Airbornes
+* 2.1.70 for the Airbornes
 * 1.99.0 for the Jumping Sumo
 * 2.1.53 for the Jumping Sumo Evos